-Learn how to paint colorful Fall leaves and add them to all kinds of Autumn inspired crafts and DIYs.
+Learn how to paint Fall leaves and add them to all kinds of Autumn DIY decor, crafts and DIYs.

-Make coasters, paint table runners, add them to fun signs, you name it!
+Paint Fall leaves on coasters, table runners, add them to fun signs, you name it!
 Switch up the colors and make them unique.
 Easy enough for beginners, fun enough for everyone.

 No time now?
 PIN for later!